 Open to mid-career and established visual artists, the Mordant Family VR Commission supports gallery-based practitioners to move into VR, encouraging experimentation and enabling the creation of ambitious artworks that push the limits of technology to engage audiences in new ways.

-Awarded annually, the Mordant Family VR Commission recipient will be granted $80,000 for the development and creation of a new work.
-Commissions will be selected by a panel of national and international industry experts including Director of the Shepparton Art Museum Rebecca Coates; leading futurist, author and entrepreneur, Mark Pesce; ACMI Chief Experience Officer Seb Chan and ACMI Senior Curator ACMI Sarah Tutton, co-chaired by Simon Mordant AM and ACMI CEO and Director Katrina Sedgwick.
+Awarded annually over three years, the Mordant Family VR Commission recipient will be granted $80,000 for the development and creation of a new work.
+Commissions will be selected by a panel of national and international industry experts including Seb Chan, chief experience officer, ACMI; Fiona Trigg, senior curator, ACMI; Mark Pesce, inventor, author, educator, broadcaster and entrepreneur; Natalie Kane, curator of digital design at the Victoria and Albert Museum, London, and Rebecca Coates, Director, Shepparton Art Museum, and will be co-chaired by Simon Mordant and ACMI Director and CEO Katrina Sedgwick.

 How to apply

-Applicants should complete the application form above and submit this along with a one-page proposal outlining the project, which includes the form the work is likely to take, an explanation of the subject, themes and ideas, as well as details of artistic and technical collaborators.
+Applicants must complete the application form and submit a one-page proposal outlining the project, including the form the work is likely to take; an explanation of the subject, themes and ideas, as well as details of artistic and technical collaborators.

-In addition applicants should supply a one-page production schedule, a one-page budget, a one-page curriculum vitae/resume (not a biography) outlining exhibition history and up to three examples of previous work (of no more than five minutes duration).
+In addition a one-page production schedule, a one-page budget and up to three examples of previous work (no more than five minutes duration).